 Congress recognized the importance of Old Point Comfort Lighthouse in 1800 and appropriated $5,000 to construct the octagonal stone structure.
 The services of Elzy Burroughs were contracted, and he completed most of the work in 1803.
 The tower stands tall at 54 feet, with a spiral staircase built of carefully stacked hand-cut stone.
 Eleven oil lanterns were used to produce a light that could be seen from up to 14 miles at sea, each consuming 486 gallons of oil annually.

-During the War of 1812, the lighthouse became an observation post when it temporarily fell into British hands.
-In 1855, Congress appropriated $6,000 to build a fog bell tower for inclement weather.
-Measuring 40 inches around and three feet high, the bronze bell could be heard up to three miles away.
-Soon thereafter a beacon light was added to the station to guide ships docking at Fort Monroe.
+During the War of 1812, British forces temporarily occupied the lighthouse and it served as an observation post.
+In 1855, Congress further recognized the importance of Old Point Comfort by appropriating $6,000 to construct a fog bell tower to guide ships during inclement weather.
+The bronze bell, measuring 40 inches around and three feet high, could be heard from up to three miles away.
+A beacon light was also added to guide ships docking near Fort Monroe.

 As one of the oldest lighthouses in the United States, the Old Point Comfort Lighthouse has played a crucial role in maritime history.
 President Thomas Jefferson recognized its importance and built the original wooden lighthouse in 1802.
 The lighthouse was replaced with a brick tower in 1823, which still stands today.
 During the Civil War, it served as a guiding light for Union ships navigating through Confederate-laid minefields.

 Despite the danger of closure after the Civil War, the Old Point Comfort Lighthouse was saved thanks to its historic and aesthetic value.
 Today, it is registered as a Virginia National Landmark and remains a welcoming beacon to everyone passing by.
 Visitors can stroll around the lighthouse’s exterior or enjoy a picnic near its base.